Editorially

 Over 7 years and 167 issues later, the time has come for me to step down as creative director for A List Apart.

-I had the pleasure of speaking alongside Simon Collison for the New York CreativeMornings chapter last month as part of the Kickstarter benefit to create an archive of of every video from every speaker from every chapter.
+I had the pleasure of speaking alongside Simon Collison for the New York CreativeMornings chapter last month as part of the Kickstarter benefit to create an archive of every video from every speaker from every chapter.

 New from A Book Apart, Karen McGrane’s Content Strategy for Mobile.